 If you go at dusk, you are guaranteed to see some elephants and the setting is beautiful!

 Honestly, when it comes to off-the-beaten-path national parks in Sri Lanka, Madura Oya is the place to go.
-The scenery mixed with all of the elephants easily makes it one of the most beautiful places in Sri Lanka.
+The scenery mixed with all of the elephants easily makes it one of the most exciting places to visit in Sri Lanka!

 2. Dambulla Cave Temples